joriskalz/mcpserver-demo-with-oauth2/README.md

 ```

 ### Testing the MCP server
-After you obtain a token, you can use the MCP Inspector, use node 20 for it. e.g. using nvm 20.
+After you obtain a token, you can use the MCP Inspector:

 ```bash
 npx @modelcontextprotocol/inspector http://localhost:3000/mcp --token "<ACCESS_TOKEN>"